A copycat of the famous Olive Garden's Zuppa Toscana soup made in 20 minutes or less. via chelseasmessyapron.com

 Easy Zuppa Toscana is a simplified version of the famous Olive Garden recipe – made in just 20 minutes or less.

-Pair this soup with Italian Bruschetta and a Italian Salad for a complete Italian-inspired meal.
+Pair this soup with Italian Bruschetta and an Italian Salad for a complete Italian-inspired meal.

 Easy Zuppa Toscana

-Sausage being browned; the bacon being added and cooked; then the sausage and bacon being added to the soup pot.
+Sausage being browned, bacon being added and cooked, then both added to the soup pot.

 Ingredients

-• Olive oil is used for sautéing onions and garlic, and browning sausage.
+• Olive oil: Used for sautéing onions and garlic, and browning sausage.

 How To Make Easy Zuppa Toscana

-1. Sauté Vegetables: In a large pot, heat olive oil and sauté diced onion and minced garlic.
+1. Sauté Vegetables: In a large pot, heat olive oil and sauté onion and garlic.

-2. Cook Sausage: In a skillet, brown Italian sausage with red pepper flakes, fennel seeds, salt, and pepper.
-Add bacon to the skillet and cook until crispy.
+2. Cook Sausage: In a skillet, brown sausage with seasonings.
+Add bacon to skillet and cook until crispy.

-3. Simmer Potatoes: Add diced hashbrowns and chicken stock to the pot.
+3. Simmer Potatoes: Add hashbrowns and stock to the pot.
 Bring to a boil, then simmer until potatoes are tender.

 5. Season and Serve: Adjust seasonings to taste.
 Serve with optional Parmesan cheese and remaining bacon.